-Adityanath meets Narendra Modi amid speculation of Cabinet reshuffle
+Adityanath meets Narendra Modi amid speculation of Cabinet reshuffle in Uttar Pradesh

 A week ago, BJP’s National General Secretary (organisation) BL Santhosh led a central mission to state capital Lucknow for review meetings.
 This was the first time that senior BJP leaders and ministers participated in such meetings since Adityanath became the chief minister in 2017.

 In his feedback that Santosh received on the functioning of the Adityanath-led state government, there was resentment among non-Thakurs, NDTV reported.
+The chief minister belongs to the Thakur caste.
 Brahmin leaders, especially, flagged that their standing has diminished under Adityanath’s watch.
-The chief minister belongs to the Thakur caste.

-Adityanath “favouring” his community in appointments is also said to have come up several times during Santosh’s visit, according to The Indian Express.
+Charges of Adityanath “favouring” his community in appointments are also said to have been brought up several times during Santosh’s visit, according to The Indian Express.

 Shah reportedly told the chief minister in the meeting that he should “take everyone along” and that the government should represent all sections of society.